-Because every sarcoidosis case is different, our physicians personalize the most effective treatment plan for each patient.
+Because every sarcoidosis case is different, our physicians will personalize the most effective treatment plan for you.
 Approximately 3,000 sarcoidosis patients actively visit Mount Sinai, and depending on the type and severity of each individual case, we strive to reverse the disease’s progression, manage symptoms, or provide the tools needed to best cope with the disorder.
-Through unique diagnostic tests, advanced treatments, and a multidisciplinary approach, we give our patients the resources, support, and care they need to achieve the best possible quality of life.
+Through unique diagnostic tests, advanced treatments, and a multidisciplinary approach, we can give you the resources, support, and care you need to achieve the best quality of life possible.

 Because our Sarcoidosis Program sees a uniquely high volume of patients with the most complex cases, we’ve developed a rare level of experience and skill in diagnosing and treating the most challenging forms of this disease.

 We are the only medical center in the United States offering the Kveim-Siltzbach skin test, a noninvasive diagnostic test for sarcoidosis that our specialists are skilled in administering and interpreting.
-Our physicians are also experienced in administering immunomodulatory medication therapies (alternatives to Prednisone) as well as evaluating patients for definitive treatments, such as organ transplantation.
+Our physicians are also experienced in administering immunomodulatory medication therapies (alternatives to prednisone) as well as evaluating patients for more invasive treatments, such as organ transplantation.